 Think about it.
-How does a rider know exactly what laws apply to each locale?
-How does the rider even know exactly what city he or she is in?
+How does a rider know precisely what laws apply to each locale?
+How does the rider even know the exact city in which they are riding?
 It's all disconcerting to a rider just trying to get it done!

 Important: If a bicyclist cannot ride on the city's sidewalk and gets in a collision, the motorist has a negligence per se defense.
 Now he or she can say it was unreasonable or unforeseeable to expect the cyclist to leave the sidewalk into traffic.
 After all, it remains prohibited to ride on the sidewalk, or even in a crosswalk for that matter.